kalavattam/2023_Greenlaw-et-al/results/2023-0215/work_prepare-data_GEO.md

 <a id="3-corrected-names-etc-now-including-strain-information"></a>
 #### 3. Corrected names (etc.), now including strain information
-Also, hyphenation was converted to camelCase
+Also, *most* hyphenation was converted to camelCase
 <details>
 <summary><i>Code</i></summary>